henrydierkes/Eagle_Rating/Documentation/README.md

 For the technical documentation of Eagle Rating, please visit [this link](URL-for-technical-documentation).

-If you are the general user of Eagle Rating, please visit [this link](URL-for-general-users).
+For the general user documentation of Eagle Rating, please visit [this link](URL-for-general-users).